blaizans/VIATAB/README.md

 # The VIA Tabloid Application - VIATAB

-The **VIATAB** application is a dynamic web platform designed to showcase captivating headlines from various departments within VIA.
+The **VIA-Tabloid** application is a dynamic web platform designed to showcase captivating headlines from various departments within VIA.
 These departments, a minimum of three, will each contribute their unique stories and ideas.

 The display of these stories will be intelligently organized within the application, utilizing diverse components and tabs for an engaging user experience.